JXG052/Word-Guessing-Game/pseudo.md

 1. Create Start Game Button
     * event listener that triggers a new word
 1. Create function that generates a random word
+    * use length of that word to print that many blanks as a string
     * output changes to new word and blanks.
 Function - change to blanks
 1. if user input (key stroke event?)
+    * how does user input key? keydown
     * if correct letter, fill out blanks

     * else, numberOfGuesses -1